 Entries where total night seat time (PIC/SIC/Dual/P1US) is different than total night time

 This section will display if you have Night

 time that is not being added up correctly for the individual seat positions logged in an entry.
 For the majority of logging, this is not something you would need to address.
 But if you log multiple seat positions in a single entry, such as military logging or logging multiple legs in a single entry, then you may need to specify how Night is applied.
 Another situation when this might appear is if you log less seat time than Total time with partial Night.
 See this article for more info: How do I Track "Day" Flight Time?

 To correct issues in this section you will need to turn on the seat specific Night fields of PIC NIght, P1u/s Night, SIC Night, Dual Rcvd Night

 .
 On iOS, you can configure the fields within the Time section

 .
 On Mac, go to Preference > Time > Advanced

 Sim entries with Simulator Time logged in a Non-Simulator Type

 This section will display if there is an entry with time logged in the Simulator time field but the Type logged in the entry is entered as a non-simulator Category.
 For example, suppose you fly an A320 and when you went to do your Sim session you logged it in your A320 Type (same as your flights).
-See this article for more info on logging Simulator Types: How Should I Log My Simulator/Training Device Time?
+See this article for more info on logging Simulator Types: Logging Simulator/Training Device Time

 Entries with no Simulator Time logged in a Simulator Type